 Adjusting the Mixer

 You'll find the Mixer controls in the Playback Control Strip.
-Tapping the Mixer button will give you controls for adjusting the playback volume of the song, the chords (i.e., the sound played when you select a chord), and the metronome.
+Clicking the Mixer button will give you controls for adjusting the playback volume of the song, the chords (i.e., the sound played when you select a chord), and the metronome.

 Using the Mixer is especially handy when a song is particularly loud, and drowns out the sound of the metronome being played while you are using the Count-in feature.